Kyuu-Ji/htb-write-up/sizzle/write-up-sizzle.md

 ![Covenant executing SharpHound](https://kyuu-ji.github.io/htb-write-up/sizzle/sizzle_cv-grunt-3.png)

-And now we can download this file and analyze it with BloodHound.
+And now we can download the generated ZIP file and analyze it with BloodHound.

 ### Analyzing BloodHound